GiannisKarampas/AppiumDemoProject/README.md

 You can select the platform (**Android** or **iOS**) at runtime using one of these two approaches:

 ### 1) System Property Override
+Before test execution put the apk file in the *src/test/resources/app/CodeChallenge.apk*.
 By default, `config.properties` contains a `platform` entry set to `Android`.
 To override this at runtime, pass a `-Dplatform` system property when executing Maven or TestNG.
 For example:

 ```bash
 # Run tests on Android (default, no -D required):